videojs/videojs-4to5/README.md

 ## The Plugin

-This package also includes a plugin (`src/plugin.js`) which can be included in your web page(s) to shim in video.js 4.x APIs to a 5.x environment.
+We recommend using the binary to update your code, but this package also includes a plugin (`src/plugin.js`) which can be included in your web page(s) to shim in video.js 4.x APIs to a 5.x environment.
+This shimming is not meant to provide perfect 1:1 compatibility, but it should address virtually all use-cases.